AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 >[!NOTE]
 >
-> Adls tables and views cannot be added to DWH databases / schemas.
+> ADLS tables and views cannot be added to DWH databases / schemas.

 #### REMOVE SCHEMA